cl-victor1/o3-Molmo-Powered-Web-Agent/README.md

 - **No coordinates returned**: Ensure the Molmo API is running and accessible
 - **Click not working**: Check if the page allows programmatic clicks
 - **API errors**: Verify your OpenAI API key and Molmo server status
+- **Local API connection issues**: Check if SSH tunnel is active and local server is running
+- **Official API errors**: Verify your Molmo API key is correct and valid